ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Get the address of a symbol from the GOT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GOT is a linker generated table of addresses.
-Every address in the GOT is at least 8 byte aligned and the base of the GOT can be obtained by the linker defined ``__GLOBAL_OFFSET_TABLE__`` symbol.

 All of GOT is within 1 MiB.
 Suitable for the tiny code model.

 .. code-block:: asm